Space Foundation News

 Tyson Inspires, Challenges

-Dr. Neil deGrasse Tyson, director of the Hayden Planetarium, bestselling author and host of the upcoming FOX show COSMOS, was everywhere at the 28th National Space Symposium, including opening the program on April 17 with one of the most inspiring talks the audience has heard in years.
+Dr. Neil deGrasse Tyson, director of the Hayden Planetarium, bestselling author and host of the upcoming show COSMOS, opened the 28th National Space Symposium with one of the most inspiring talks the audience has heard in years.
+It is impossible to capture Tyson’s enthusiasm in a brief recap so we have posted his remarks here.

 Tyson’s key points included: